-EBITDA is specified as a non-GAAP measure in these Consolidated financial statements (there is no IFRS standard for EBITDA specification).
-The Group considers EBITDA to be an important indicator of its economic performance.
-EBITDA is calculated as total revenues minus certain operating expenses, as shown in Consolidated Statement of Comprehensive Income.
+EBITDA and EBIT are non-GAAP measures in the Consolidated Statement of Comprehensive Income (there is no IFRS standard for their specification).
+The Group considers both EBITDA and EBIT to be important indicators of its economic performance.
+EBITDA is calculated as total revenues minus certain operating expenses, as shown above.
+EBIT represents earnings before interest and taxes and is calculated as EBITDA minus depreciation, amortisation and impairment losses.